 Our strategy is to develop a portfolio of product candidates through a combination of internal development and external partnerships.
-Collaborations are key to our strategy, and, on May 26, 2006, we entered into an exclusive worldwide license and development agreement with Creighton, granting us the rights to license and sublicense all of our product candidates and associated know-how, including the exclusive right to manufacture, use and sell the product candidates.
+Collaborations are key to our strategy, and, on May 26, 2006, we entered into the Creighton Agreement, which grants us the right to license and sublicense most of our product candidates and associated know-how, including the exclusive right to manufacture, use and sell the product candidates.
 The foregoing license is exclusive even with respect to Creighton.
-In addition, for 36 months, we have an option to accept or reject for continued development any additional devices, materials and methods used in the practice of bariatric medicine and treatment of GERD, transoral surgical techniques and all alimentary and gastrointestinal components associated therewith, including but not limited to the esophagus, stomach, intestines and digestive tract, as well as such abnormalities as gastric bleeding, hernias and other medical conditions that may benefit from such technologies.

-Pursuant to the exclusive license and development agreement we are obligated to pay Creighton, on a quarterly basis, a royalty of 1.5% of the revenue collected worldwide from the sale of any product licensed under the agreement, less certain amounts, including without limitation chargebacks, credits, taxes, duties and discounts or rebates.
-The agreement does not provide for minimum royalties.
+Pursuant to the Creighton Agreement, we are obligated to pay Creighton, on a quarterly basis, a royalty of 1.5% of the revenue collected worldwide from the sale of any product licensed under the agreement, less certain amounts, including without limitation chargebacks, credits, taxes, duties and discounts or rebates.

-Pursuant to the agreement, Creighton shall provide all necessary facilities, including animal research laboratories, to accommodate Dr. Filipi's research and development of any licensed product and shall be compensated by us for use of such facilities as provided in the research and development agreement, which is updated annually.
-In 2008 and 2007, we recorded an expense of \$177,000 and \$322,000, respectively, in satisfaction of the indirect cost allowance equal to 20% of the direct and personnel costs for services conducted at the university or company facilities.
-Pursuant to the agreement, the university has agreed that Dr. Filipi shall devote at least 90% of his working time during the four-year period that began May 26, 2006, and at least 50% of his time during the two years thereafter, towards the research and development of any licensed product under the agreement, including the development of any such product to a final design and prototype as a commercially viable product.
+Creighton provides all necessary facilities, including animal research laboratories, to accommodate Dr. Filipi's research and development of licensed products and product candidates, and we compensate Creighton for the use of such facilities in accordance with the Creighton Agreement.
+We recorded expenses for 2010 and 2009 of \$52,000 and \$41,000, respectively, in satisfaction of the indirect cost allowance equal to 20% of the direct and personnel costs for services conducted at the university or company facilities located within 100 miles of Omaha, Nebraska.
+Also pursuant to the agreement, the university agreed that Dr. Filipi will devote at least 90% of his working time during the four-year period that began May 26, 2006, and at least 50% of his time during the two years thereafter, towards the research and development of any licensed product or product candidate under the agreement, including the development of any such product to a final design and prototype as a commercially viable product.
 The agreement further provides that Dr. Filipi shall assist us with the prosecution of any and all patent applications related to any such products developed under the agreement.

-We have agreed to invest, in the aggregate, at least \$2.5 million over 36 months towards development of any licensed product, not including the first \$150,000 of costs related to the prosecution of patents, which we have done.
-Our failure to do so would have resulted in all rights in the licensed patents and know-how reverting back to the university.
-Through December 31, 2008, we had invested \$5.1 million in the licensed products, inclusive of our costs to date relating to prosecution of patents.
-Pursuant to the agreement, we are entitled to exercise our own business judgment and sole and absolute discretion over the marketing, sale, distribution, promotion, or other commercial exploitation of any licensed products, provided that if we have not commercially exploited or commenced development of a licensed patent and its associated know-how by the seventh anniversary of the later of the date of the agreement or the date such technology is disclosed to and accepted by us, then the licensed patent and associated know-how shall revert back to the university, with no rights retained by us, and the university will have the right to seek a third party with whom to commercialize such patent and associated know-how, unless we purchase one or more one-year extensions.
-In addition to the expenses in connection with our agreement with Creighton, we have incurred research and development expenses of \$2.5 million and \$1.6 million for the years ended December 31, 2008 and 2007, respectively.
+We agreed to invest, in the aggregate, at least \$2.5 million over 36 months towards development of any licensed product, not including the first \$150,000 of costs related to the prosecution of patents, which we have done.
+Through December 31, 2010, we had invested \$9.1 million in the licensed products, inclusive of our costs to date relating to prosecution of patents.
+Pursuant to the Creighton Agreement, we are entitled to exercise our own business judgment and sole and absolute discretion over the marketing, sale, distribution, promotion, or other commercial exploitation of any licensed products, provided that if we have not commercially exploited or commenced development of a licensed patent and its associated know-how by the seventh anniversary of the later of the date of the agreement or the date such technology is disclosed to and accepted by us, then the licensed patent and associated know-how shall revert back to the university, with no rights retained by us, and the university will have the right to seek a third party with whom to commercialize such patent and associated know-how, unless we purchase one or more one-year extensions.
+In addition to the expenses incurred in connection with the Creighton Agreement, we have incurred research and development costs and expenses of \$2.7 million and \$1.2 million for the years ended December 31, 2010 and 2009, respectively.